pawelmalak/flame/README.md

   - flame.pawelmalak/type=application # "app" works too
   - flame.pawelmalak/name=My container
   - flame.pawelmalak/url=https://example.com
-  - flame.pawelmalak/icon=icon-name # Optional, default is "kubernetes"
+  - flame.pawelmalak/icon=icon-name # optional, default is "kubernetes"
 ```

-And you must have activated the Kubernetes sync option in the settings panel.
+> "Use Kubernetes Ingress API" option must be enabled for this to work.
+You can find it in Settings > Other > Kubernetes section

-### Custom CSS
+### Custom CSS and themes

-> This is an experimental feature.
-Its behaviour might change in the future.
->
-> Follow instructions from wiki: [Custom CSS](https://github.com/pawelmalak/flame/wiki/Custom-CSS)
+See project wiki for [Custom CSS](https://github.com/pawelmalak/flame/wiki/Custom-CSS) and [Custom theme with CSS](https://github.com/pawelmalak/flame/wiki/Custom-theme-with-CSS).